310mc/https-310mc.github.io-tl/source/_posts/scout/buddy.md

 Ah, so I *was* right.

-Long ago, when we played in the park together until late at night, I walked you back home myself, because everyone had gone home by then.
+Looong ago, when we played in the park together until late at night, I walked you back home myself, because everyone had gone home by then.

 Huh?
 You don’t remember?
-Well, it only happened once, really.
+Weeell, it only happened once, really.

-We got scolded hard for playing past curfew, so maybe you erased the whole thing as a bad memory.
+We got scolded hard for playing past curfew, sooo maybe you erased the whole thing as a bad memory.

 Including this part, too… Oh well!
 It’s fine if you forgot, it wasn’t anything important.